jecisc/Chanel/resources/doc/documentation.md

 *Conditions for the cleanings to by applied:*
 - The class needs to be a subclass of TestCase.
 - The class name needs to end with `Tests`.
+- The system should not contain a class with the same name without the final `s`.

 *Warnings:*
-This might cause trouble if you have a test case end with `Test` and another class with the same name ending with `Tests`.
+This cleaning should not have any counter indication.

 ### Ensure right super are call